Daemon-Solutions/tf-aws-asg-ebs-attach/README.md

 Each ASG defined in `autoscaling_group_names` variable has to be tagged with a tag defined in `asg_tag` variable.
 The value of this tag should be a coma-delimited string containing tag keys on EBS volumes for this autoscaling group.

 Value of tags on EBS volume must contain a device name EBS should be attached as.
-Please see example below.
+Please see example below or example folder.

 ```hcl